DataDog/hiring-engineers/answers.md

 ### Collecting APM Data:
 - [ ] Utilize the provided Flask app
-- [ ] What's the difference between a service and a resource?
+- [x] What's the difference between a service and a resource?

 Here I fully admit I've run into hardship.
 I've used the included code, but the problem I keep running into is that when running `falsk run`, the machines return `OSError: [Errno 98] Address already in use`.
-Yes, machines plural as I've spun up clean VMs and even tried this on my Debian host, but more to the point of what was tried:
+Yes, machines plural as I've spun up clean Ubuntu and Windows VMs and even tried this on my Debian host, but more to the point of what was tried:
-- Variations on `app.run(host='0.0.0.0', port'5000')` as originally written.
+- Roughly a dozen variations on `app.run(host='0.0.0.0', port'5000')` as originally written.
-- Confirmed Port 5000 was not in use via `netstat -l`, `lsof -i:5000`, and
+- Confirmed Port 5000 was not in use via `netstat -l` and `lsof -i:5000`.

-#Possible explanation - socketserver.py may be taking up ports
+- Based on error messages, suspect *socketserver.py* may be taking up ports, so did a dive into socket archetecture.
+Neat stuff, but it was becomming a counterproductive rabbit hole.
+- Utilized online Flask forum to assist in troubleshooting, concluded it's not likely an issue with Flask.
+- Current though process is that there's something blocking ports with my virtual network interface, but not sure what as I'm managing the VM over Port 22 via SSH.

+#### Services vs. Resources
+The simplest way to break down services vs. resources is to think of it this way: A service is a verb, a resource is a noun.
+When a user logs into a multifactor-protected access point for example, they first input their username and password.
+These credentials are compared against the credential database (a resource).
+Once verifed, the user must answer a multifactor authentication challenge.
+Here, a service generates a random alphanumeric string and compares against the input it recieves.
+Services do things, resources are things that can be used by services, processes, etc. but are not themselves *doing* something.

 ### Final Question:
 - [ ] SPELLCHECK THIS DOC